National Rally: Electoral breakthrough (1982–1988)

 While the French party system had been dominated by polarisation and competition between the clear-cut ideological alternatives of two political blocs in the 1970s, the two blocs had largely moved towards the centre by the mid-1980s.
 This led many voters to perceive the blocs as more or less indistinguishable, particularly after the Socialists' "austerity turn" (tournant de la rigueur) of 1983, in turn inducing them to seek out to new political alternatives.
-By October 1982, Le Pen supported the prospect of deals with the mainstream right, provided that the FN did not have to soften its position on key issues.
-In the 1983 municipal elections, the centre-right Rally for the Republic (RPR) and centrist Union for French Democracy (UDF) formed alliances with the FN in a number of towns.
+By October 1982, Le Pen supported the prospect of deals with the mainstream right, provided that the FN did not have to soften its position on "key issues."
+In the 1983 municipal elections, the centre-right Rally for the Republic (RPR) and the centrist Union for French Democracy (UDF) formed alliances with the FN in a number of towns.
 The most notable result came in the 20th arrondissement of Paris, where Le Pen was elected to the local council with 11% of the vote.
-Later by-elections kept media attention on the party, and it was for the first time allowed to pose as a viable component of the broader right.
-In a by-election in Dreux in October, the FN won 17% of the vote.
-With the choice of defeat to the political left or dealing with the FN, the local RPR and UDF agreed to form an alliance with the FN, creating national sensation, and together won the second round with 55% of the vote.
-The events in Dreux were a monumental factor for the rise of the FN.
+Subsequent by-elections kept media attention on the party, which was for the first time able to pose as a viable component of the broader right.
+In a by-election in Dreux in October 1983, the FN won 17% of the vote.
+With the choice of defeat to the political left or dealing with the FN, the local RPR and UDF agreed to form an alliance with the FN, causing a national sensation; together, they won the second round with 55% of the vote.
+The events in Dreux were a monumental turning point in the rise of the FN.

-Le Pen protested the media boycott against his party by sending letters to President Mitterrand in mid-1982.
-After some exchanges of letters, Mitterrand instructed the heads of the main television channels to give equitable coverage to the FN.
-In January 1984, the party made its first appearance in a monthly poll of political popularity, in which 9% of respondents held a "positive opinion" of the FN and some support for Le Pen.
-The next month, Le Pen was for the first time invited onto a prime-time television interview programme, which he himself later deemed "the hour that changed everything".
-The 1984 European elections in June came as a shock, as the FN won 11% of the vote and ten seats.
-Notably, the election used proportional representation and was considered to have a low level of importance by the public, which played to the party's advantage.
-The FN made inroads in both right-wing and left-wing constituencies, and finished second in a number of towns.
+Le Pen protested the "media boycott" against his party by sending letters to President Mitterrand in mid-1982.
+Following an exchange of letters with Le Pen, Mitterrand instructed the heads of the main television channels to give equitable coverage to the FN.
+In January 1984, the party made its first appearance in a monthly poll of political popularity, in which 9% of respondents held a "positive opinion" of the FN and some support for Le Pen personally.
+The next month, Le Pen was, for the first time, invited on a prime-time television interview programme, which he himself later deemed "the hour that changed everything".

+In the June 1984 European elections, the FN won 11% of the vote and ten seats, in a contest that was considered to have a low level of importance by the public, which played to the party's advantage.
+The FN, notably, made inroads in both right-wing and left-wing constituencies, and finished 2nd in a number of towns.
 While many Socialists had arguably exploited the party in order to divide the right, Mitterrand later conceded that he had underestimated Le Pen.
 By July, 17% of opinion poll respondents held a positive opinion of the FN.